craigwardman/subspawn/README.md

 # procspawn
-An npm library for spawning (and killing) synchronous and asynchronous "sub processes" from node.
+An npm library for spawning (and killing) synchronous and asynchronous sub processes from node.

 This package is a wrapper around Node's `child_process` library, which offers the ability to create child processes but isn't as easy to get working as you might hope.